How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

 Nutritional Psychology provides education, rather than intervention, treatment, or diagnosis.
-Training and certification in Nutritional Psychology does not provide professionals with the ability to give dietary advice or intervention if they do not already have a license to do so.
-If one does not have a state sanctioned license, then the person must work in conjunction with professionals whose scope of practice includes providing nutritional intervention to affect health outcomes.
+Training and certification in Nutritional Psychology do not provide professionals with the ability to give dietary advice or intervention if they do not already have a license to do so.
+If one does not have a state-sanctioned license, then the person must work in conjunction with professionals whose scope of practice includes providing nutritional intervention to affect health outcomes.

 How much do Nutritional Psychologists make?